scala/docs.scala-lang/_overviews/scala-book/scala-build-tool-sbt.md

 There, that’s much faster.

-If you type `help` at the SBT command prompt you’ll see a bunch of other commands you can run.
-But for now, just type `exit` to leave the SBT shell.
+If you type `help` at the sbt command prompt you’ll see a bunch of other commands you can run.
+But for now, just type `exit` to leave the sbt shell.
 You can also press `CTRL-D` instead of typing `exit`.